 Bringing Agent-Native Observability to SigNoz

-For years, observability tools have been built around one user: a human at a dashboard, scanning panels, scrolling logs, writing queries, creating alerts.
+Most observability workflows still assume one user: an engineer in a dashboard, scanning panels, scrolling logs, writing queries, and creating alerts.

 But now, there is a second user - AI agents.

 What happens when you give them access to your observability data?
-How do humans harness the power of agents to build more resilient applications?
+How do humans work with agents to build more resilient applications?

 Enabling agent-native observability

 The first step for agents is to interact with observability data.
 And, we're excited to announce that the hosted SigNoz MCP server is now live for all SigNoz Cloud users.
-A hosted Model Context Protocol server that connects SigNoz to any agent that speaks MCP: Claude Code, Cursor, Codex, Gemini CLI, your own.
+The hosted Model Context Protocol server connects SigNoz to MCP-compatible agents, including Claude Code, Cursor, Codex, Gemini CLI, and custom agents.
 Cloud users get it without installing anything; self-hosted teams can run their own open-source MCP server themselves.
-The agent can ask, in natural language, what alerts fired in the last hour, which services degraded after the 14:03 deploy, what this customer's last session actually did — and get answers grounded in your real telemetry, not a generic LLM hunch.
+The agent can ask, in natural language, what alerts fired in the last hour, which services degraded after the 14:03 deploy, what this customer's last session actually did, and get answers grounded in your real telemetry, not a generic LLM hunch.

 And it doesn’t stop there.